hanbollar/Odin/README.md

 - `setGraphical(true)` - </br> this output call was super helpful in that could allow the user to render directly to canvas.
 This was used on multiple occasions, not just for render passes and debug views but also for setting up the initial framework to check for the vertical flip in the texture pass and if two different steps in the pipeline were rearranged with different positions due to a mistake even when no positional updates occured.

+- `outputToTexture(true)` - </br> Instead of porting the output back to the cpu to be read in by another kernel `gpu out --> cpu --> gpu in`, this leaves the output as a WebGL texture allowing for the process to become `gpu out --> gpu in` for information passing between kernel.
+One of the ways to show off the power of gpujs!

 - `const x_i = this.thread.y;
  const y_i = this.thread.x;` - </br> One way to make indexing easier, especially for texture output passes, was to rename the thread indices to readable values.
 Often the code would end up being of the form `value.x + this.thread.x` instead of what was expected as `value.x + this.thread.y`.
 Even for general arrays, switching to `const which_vec2 = this.thread.y; const vec2_element = this.thread.x;` to identify `vec2` or `vec3` or (etc) component and the element of that vector was more readable for later debugging.